silviamaggi/smd-com/_posts/2021-09-16-brand-new-website.md

 Would you like a <em>pasticcino</em> (pastitˈtʃino) instead?

 This website does not collect any personal data about visitors.
 I painstakingly removed any kind of tracking from the links I share with you, and every YouTube video embed is served from <code>https://www.youtube-nocookie.com</code>.
 After much thinking, I decided not to implement a comment system, and chose to give you the ability to **reply directly to me** at the end of each post.
 Your messages will land in my inbox, where we can have a private conversation.
-More details on the <a href="/privacy-policy/" title="Go to the page">Privacy Policy page</a>.
+More details on the <a href="/colophon/">Colophon page</a>.

 ## What's cooking